codeclimate/codeclimate-rubocop/config/contents/layout/space_in_lambda_literal.md

-This cop checks for spaces between `->` and opening parameter parenthesis (`(`) in lambda literals.
+Checks for spaces between `->` and opening parameter parenthesis (`(`) in lambda literals.

 ### Example: EnforcedStyle: require_no_space (default)